101st Airborne Division: Awards

-Post-war
+Post-World War II

 By V-E Day the 101st was exhausted.
 When Taylor asked "We've licked the best that Hitler had in France and Holland and Germany.
 Now where do we want to go?" his men shouted "Home", part of the demand among soldiers and civilians for rapid demobilization of United States Armed Forces after World War II.
 On 1 August 1945, the 501st PIR was moved to France, while the rest of the division was based around Zell am See and Kaprun in the Austrian Alps.
 Some units within the division began training for redeployment to the Pacific Theatre of War, but the war ended before they were needed.
 The division was inactivated 30 November 1945.
 For their efforts during World War II, the 101st Airborne Division was awarded four campaign streamers and two Presidential Unit Citations.

 Helmet insignia

 The 101st was distinguished partly by its tactical helmet insignia.
 Card suits (diamonds, spades, hearts, and clubs) on each side of the helmet denoted the regiment to which a soldier belonged.
 The only exception was the 187th which was added to the division later.
 Divisional headquarters and support units were denoted by use of a square and divisional artillery by a circle.
 Tick marks at 3, 6, and 9 o'clock indicated to which battalion the individual belonged, while the tick mark at 12 o'clock indicated a headquarters or headquarters company assignment.